mizuhirosuzuki/resources/README.md

 - [Using Countdown Clock Data to Understand the New York City Subway](https://toddwschneider.com/posts/nyc-subway-data-analysis/)
 - [Common Cancer Myths and Misconceptions](https://www.cancer.gov/about-cancer/causes-prevention/risk/myths?platform=hootsuite)
 - [Tax policy for developing countries by IMF](https://www.imf.org/external/pubs/ft/issues/issues27/)
+- [Established remote companies](https://github.com/yanirs/established-remote): " curated list of established remote/distributed/virtual tech companies.
+The criteria for inclusion are intentionally vague, but the general idea is to include only established tech companies for which a significant portion of the workforce works remotely. "